 AISI 316 Grade Stainless Steel (UNS S31600) ASTM AISI 316 stainless steel (UNS S31600) is one of the most widely used austenitic stainless steels.
 Due to the addition of Molybdenum (Mo), SS316 has a great improvement in corrosion resistance and high temperature strength.

-Alibaba, best st45.8 for sale offers 4,163 is 316 stainless steel magnetic products.
+Alibaba, fh40 tensile strength supplier offers 4,163 is 316 stainless steel magnetic products.
 About 3% of these are Stainless Steel Sheets, 1% are Stainless Steel Pipes, and 2% are Stainless Steel Bars.
 A wide variety of is 316 stainless steel magnetic options are available to you, such as shape, type, and certification.

 Compared to SS316 wrought grade and sheet metal, CF8M is slightly magnetic due to having higher levels of ferrite.
 So the answer to the question posed in the title of this article is yes and no. Stainless steel 316 wrought grade and sheet metal are not magnetic.
 Casting parts such as valves or fittings are CF8M and are slightly magnetic.